 - Secondly, it allows you to use all the usual Excel functions, all within a Word document.

 Today I will show you one way to embed an existing Excel worksheet into a Word document.

-- Open the Microsoft Word document you wish to include the Excel data within
+- Open the Microsoft Word document you wish to include the Excel data in

 - Place your cursor in the position you wish to add the Excel content

 - Click the Insert tab and select the Object button which is located within the Text group of icons

 - The Object dialog box will appear:

 - Here you have two options, the first tab called Create New, allows you to embed a new object which will allow you to enter any information you require, the second tab, Create from File, allows you to embed an existing file.
 You can also link to the existing file which allows updates to filter through into your document.

 - Navigate and locate the Excel worksheet you want to embed